Skip to main content

 12.4K Retweets 5,012 Quote Tweets 14.6K Likes

-Kor paced up and down the living room and kitchen of his and Rhea’s apartment, stopping occasionally to peek out the window and gawk at the mostly familiar, but now overwhelmingly alien, night sky.
-Rhea was buried in her phone, scrolling through her twitter feed too fast to read any of it, lost in the simple, repetitive motion of her finger swiping and the avalanche of words flying up her screen and out of sight.
+Kor paced up and down the living room and kitchen of Rhea and his apartment, stopping occasionally to peek out the window and gawk at the mostly familiar, but now overwhelmingly alien, night sky.
+Rhea was buried in her phone, scrolling through her Twitter feed too fast to read any of it, lost in the simple, repetitive motion of her finger swiping and the avalanche of words flying up her screen and out of sight.
 They could barely hear the waves crashing on the beach a block down.
 The couple repeated their rituals over and over again without tiring.

 Twenty minutes later, or maybe thirty, Kor stopped, and in a very deliberate manner that suggested he’d been going over how to broach this subject in his head for some time now, said, “What happens now?”